dolittle/DotNET.Applications/Documentation/Backend/aggregate_root.md

 > All rules are not created equal.
 Business Rules are essentially business problems, not primarily technical problems.
 It may be simpler and cheaper
 > to break a rule and then clean it up later in a compensating transaction, than to expend a lot of time, energy and money ensuring the rule is not broken.

-## Aggregate Roots in doLittle
+## Aggregate Roots in Dolittle

-doLittle provides a base class *AggregateRoot* that implements functionality that makes it easier to rehydrate Aggregate Roots, generate events and persist these to the Event Store.
+Dolittle provides a base class *AggregateRoot* that implements functionality that makes it easier to rehydrate Aggregate Roots, generate events and persist these to the Event Store.
 The *AggregateRoot* is an implementation of an [Event Source](./Events/event_sourcing).
 It is *recommended* that all your *Aggregate Root* classes inherit from this class.

 ## State

-In doLittle, an *Aggregate* is a purely *WRITE* concern.
+In Dolittle, an *Aggregate* is a purely *WRITE* concern.
 It plays no roll in reading or presentation.
 As such, an *Aggregate* **must not** expose any public state, via variables or properties.
 Neither should the *Aggregate* return any of its internal entities or values objects, even in a transient state.
 The *Aggregate* is only required to keep such internal state that it requires to maintain its invariants.
 Since no public state is exposed by the *Aggregate* it does not need to keep in state values that are not